 The Vermont Statutes Online

-Said Village may make, alter, and repeal bylaws of the following subject matters, viz.:
+The Village may make, alter, and repeal bylaws of the following subject matters:

 Second.— Relating to a watch and lighting the streets.

-Third.- Relating to slaughter-houses and nuisances generally, and to compel the owner or occupant of an unwholesome or offensive house or place to remove, or cleanse the same from time to time as may be necessary for the health and comfort of the inhabitants of said Village.
+Third.— Relating to slaughter-houses and nuisances generally and to compel the owner or occupant of an unwholesome or offensive house or place to remove or cleanse the same from time to time as may be necessary for the health and comfort of the inhabitants of the Village.

 Fourth.— Relating to sewers.

-Fifth.- Relating to water supply for the protection of the Village and the inhabitants thereof against fires and for other purposes, and to regulate the use of the same.
+Fifth.— Relating to water supply for the protection of the Village and its inhabitants against fires and for other purposes and to regulate the use of the same.

-Sixth.- To restrain animals from running at large in said Village.
+Sixth.— To restrain animals from running at large in the Village.

 Seventh.— To establish and regulate markets.